Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

 where $\mathcal{Y}_F=e^{i\alpha_c}Y_F$, $\ell,\ell'=e,\mu,\tau$, $q,q'=d,s,b$ or $u,c,t$, running over the three families.
 Complex coefficients ${\cal C}_{FF'} (F,F'=E, D, U)$ read:

 Direct calculation shows $\mathcal{C}_{EU}=\mathcal{C}_{DU}$, while we have also checked numerically that there are no other correlations among the elements in $\mathcal{C}_{FF'}$.
-One may assume the dimensionless parameters $\mathcal{C}_{FF'}$ are in general all around $O(1)$, but strictly speaking, they are not predicted.
-Large hierarchies of two or more orders of magnitude in principle possible.
-For a better understanding, one can take the SUSY-like 2HDM potential~\cite{Branco:2011iw} as an analogy, where:
+One may assume the dimensionless parameters $\mathcal{C}_{FF'}$ are, in general, all around $O(1)$, but strictly speaking, they are not predicted.
+Large hierarchies of two or more orders of magnitude, in principle, are possible.
+For a better understanding, one can take the SUSY-like 2HDM potential~\cite{Branco:2011iw} as an analogy, where

-There is only one theoretical constrain, that $\mathcal{C}_{FF'}$ should not be too large to ensure $\mathcal{Y}_F$ is within the limit of perturbative unitarity.
-The lower limit for $\mathcal{C}_{FF'}$ depends on how the Fermions mass relationship in Eq~\ref{Fermionsmass} constrains $v_i$.
-It's likely that $\mathcal{C}_{FF'}$ can not be all zero, but as discussed at the end of Subsection~\ref{Yukawa}, we can not conclude a robust lower bound.
+There is only one theoretical constraint, that $\mathcal{C}_{FF'}$ should not be too large to ensure $\mathcal{Y}_F$ is within the limit of perturbative unitarity.
+The lower limit for $\mathcal{C}_{FF'}$ depends on how the fermions' mass relationship in Eq~\ref{fermionsmass} constrains $v_i$.
+It is likely that $\mathcal{C}_{FF'}$ cannot be all zero, but as discussed at the end of Sec.~\ref{Yukawa}, we cannot conclude a robust lower bound.

-Eq~\ref{SO10constrain} has more freedom than the benchmark 2HDM without tree level FCNC~\cite{Branco:2011iw}, while it's also not the most general 2HDM.
-SO(10) gives non-trivial constrains.
-Let's firstly try to intuitively understand it in the chiral limit.
-If $Y_{10}, \widetilde{Y}_{10}$ and $Y_{126}$ are all strictly zero, the whole theory is invariant under the chiral transform $16_F\rightarrow 16_F e^{i\theta}$ and all Fermions are massless.
-This is partly a good symmetry, because except for the top quark, all observed Fermions masses are far smaller than the electroweak scale.
+Our low energy theory has more freedom than the benchmark 2HDM without tree-level FCNC~\cite{Branco:2011iw}, while it is not the most general one, either. $SO(10)$ gives nontrivial constrains.
+Let us firstly try to intuitively understand it in the chiral limit.
+If $Y_{10}, \widetilde{Y}_{10}$ and $Y_{126}$ are all strictly zero, then the whole theory is invariant under the chiral transform $16_F\rightarrow 16_F e^{i\theta}$ and all fermions are massless.
+This is partly a good symmetry because, except for the top quark, all observed fermion masses are far smaller than the electroweak scale.
 Clearly, the large top quark mass $m_t$ explicitly breaks the chiral symmetry and requires large Yukawa couplings, but it is still reasonable to expect that many of the elements in $Y_E, Y_D, Y_U$ are small.
-In fact, if ignoring all Fermion masses except for $m_t$, we approximately have:
+In fact, if ignoring all fermion masses except for $m_t$, then we approximately have a tree-level result: